salmanhaider14/EcommerceWebApiDotNet/README.md

 1. Clone the Repository: Clone the repository to your local machine.
 2. Configure the Database: Update the connection string in the `appsettings.json` file to point to your SQL Server instance.
 3. Run Migrations: Execute Entity Framework Core migrations to create the database schema.
-4. Start the API: Run the application and navigate to the Swagger UI to explore the available endpoints.
+4. Start the API: Run the application and navigate to `/swagger` site to explore the available endpoints.

 API Endpoints
 -------------